-Stephen Curry added 20 points and eight assists, hitting two 3s and two free throws in the final minute of the third quarter to get Golden State within 97-87 heading into the final 12 minutes.
+Stephen Curry added 20 points, eight assists and five rebounds, hitting two 3s and two free throws in the final minute of the third quarter to get Golden State within 97-87 heading into the final 12 minutes.
 Then Klay Thompson and Durant made 3s early in the fourth for a four-point game.
 Thompson scored 18 points.

-Durant's jumper with 1:20 to go put Golden State up by five, but the defending champions still needed his two free throws with 9.4 seconds left.
-John Wall missed an off-balance 3 then Washington couldn't capitalize on one final chance.
+Durant’s jumper with 1:20 to go put Golden State up by five, but the Warriors still needed his two free throws with 9.4 seconds left.
+John Wall missed an off-balance 3 then Washington couldn’t capitalize on one final chance.

 With 19.5 seconds left in the second quarter, Beal held the front of Green’s jersey with his left hand while grabbing Green around the jaw with his right.
 That enraged Green, who threw his right arm in frustration and wrapped arms with Beal as if hugging, then other players joined the scrum.

 “It was a scuffle.
 I’m not going to go into details about it.
 I’ll do that with the league tomorrow,” Beal said.
 “We just got into it and things got out of hand and we both got ejected.
 I told my teammates I can’t put myself in a situation like that to leave them out there to battle out against a tough team without me out there.”